- Centre for Decision Research

 Leeds University Business School has been helping to seed new and innovative grant proposals by awarding money through its “Challenge Fund”.
 This money is used by successful applicants to support a range of activities that may be required in the preparation of a large grant application (e.g. research assistant support, workshops, or transcriptions and translations.)

-Gulbanu Kaptan, Associate Professor in Behavioural Decision Making and member of the Centre for Decision Research, made a successful application to the Challenge Fund and went on to be awarded UKRI COVID-19 funding for her project: 'Capitalising on COVID-19 as a Trigger for Positive Change in Food Waste Behaviour'.
+Gulbanu Kaptan, Associate Professor in Behavioural Decision Making and member of the Centre for Decision Research, made a successful application to the Challenge Fund and went on to be awarded funding by the Economic and Social Research Council (ESRC), as part of UK Research and Innovation’s rapid response to Covid-19 for her project: 'Capitalising on COVID-19 as a Trigger for Positive Change in Food Waste Behaviour'.

 Here, Gulbanu shares her experience of applying for the Leeds University Business School Challenge Fund and for the UKRI COVID-19 fund.